Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Introduction

-Based on these insights, we propose a subject-driven image generation method to address the aforementioned challenges, \textbf{\ourmethod}~(\ourmethodFullname), built upon a unified understanding-generation model capable of handling subject composition and distinction.
+Based on these insights, we propose a subject-driven image generation method, \textbf{\ourmethod}~(\ourmethodFullname), built upon a unified understanding-generation model capable of handling subject composition and distinction.
 Our method leverages the strong understanding capabilities of the understanding expert to overcome the limitations of the generation expert in complex contexts involving reference images and instructions.
 Specifically, \ourmethod~enables the understanding expert to act as a \textbf{\emph{semantic bridge}} conveying high-level semantic information to guide generation, which called \textbf{understanding bridge strategy}.
-In the first training stage, the model learns subject composition on single-candidate data (\ie a reference image contains only one candidate subject) within the unified framework.
+In the first training stage, the model learns subject composition on single-candidate data (\ie a reference image contains only one candidate subject).
 In the second stage, the understanding expert is trained to align visual and textual representations and filter instruction-irrelevant regions using a semantic mask derived from early layer, forming a robust semantic bridge.
 After this formation, the understanding expert provides semantic guidance to the generation expert, ensuring that subject-related information is emphasized while unrelated interference is suppressed.
-This design enables \ourmethod~to distinguish useful reference information and achieve precise subject composition in complex multi-subject contexts.
-As shown in~\cref{fig:problem}(a), compared to existing subject-driven image generation methods, our method more accurately distinguishes relevant reference information and generates ideal results.
+This design enables \ourmethod~to distinguish useful reference information and achieve precise subject composition in complex multi-subject contexts through \textbf{\textit{internal}} understanding, without relying on external models, additional parameters, or test-time techniques.
+Unlike methods with external understanding modules, our unified architecture jointly learns semantics and generation, avoiding extra latency and preserving end-to-end optimization.
+As shown in~\cref{fig:problem}(a), compared to existing methods, our method more accurately distinguishes relevant reference information and generates ideal results.

-Furthermore, to evaluate whether existing models can genuinely distinguish subjects in reference images based on instructions and use relevant information to generate the correct target subject, we introduce a new benchmark, \textbf{SconeEval}, which includes subject-driven image generation tasks with varying difficulty levels, including composition, distinction, and distinction \& composition.
-This benchmark provides a comprehensive evaluation of the performance of subject-driven image generation methods from both composition and distinction perspectives.
+Furthermore, to evaluate whether existing models can genuinely distinguish subjects in reference images based on instructions and use relevant information to generate the correct target subject, we introduce a new benchmark, \textbf{\ourbench}, which includes subject-driven image generation tasks with varying difficulty levels, including composition, distinction, and distinction \& composition.
+This benchmark provides a comprehensive evaluation from both composition and distinction perspectives.